awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 For more information on these stats, refer to [AWS Docs](https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/kvswebrtc-reference.html)

-The SDK disables generating these stats by default.
-In order to enable the SDK to calculate these stats, the application needs to set the following field:
+The SDK enables generating these stats by default.
+To control whether the SDK calculates these stats, the ENABLE_STATS_CALCULATION_CONTROL CMake option must be set, enabling the use of the following field:
-`configuration.kvsRtcConfiguration.enableIceStats = TRUE`.
+`configuration.kvsRtcConfiguration.enableIceStats = FALSE`.
+Disabling these stats may lead to reductions in memory use.

 ### Controlling RTP rolling buffer capacity